 My work is steeped in a deep passion for Africa - its wildlife and its people.
 Drawing is important to me.
 I have always drawn with pencil and other traditional mediums, but the ancient art of Silverpoint now dominates my drawing work.
 This medium holds both a fascination and an enormous challenge for me.
 It is an unforgiving and unusual medium which demands respect.
 The results of painstaking mark-making with pure silver manifests in a beautiful silver glow which enhances the completed work.

-My subject matter is predominantly endangered species.
+My subject matter has been predominantly endangered species.
 I am compelled to create awareness of the beauty and importance of Africa's wildlife, and the threat that overshadows it.
 My Silverpoint drawings reflect my respect for all of these beautiful, intelligent animals, important to our planet, yet being cruelly and swiftly wiped out by poachers, due to Asia’s relentless demand for rhino horn, ivory and more.
 My work is also my way of paying tribute to all the brave men and women fighting to protect Africa's wildlife.

 Many of my prints and paintings reflect the journeys we take, both physically and emotionally, and how these journeys affect us as individuals.
 How relocation affects our cultural identities.
 Belonging, displacement, shifting cultures, diaspora and exile are issues that feed into my work.